dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 whose type is expressed starting with an opening parenthesis, in particular the ones that require parentheses to be expressed.

-The goal of the following design is to allow the this code with the annotated meaning:
+The goal of the following design is to allow the this code with the noted meaning:
 ```d
 // scope variable:
 scope (ref int delegate()) dg = &obj.foo;